What is the number one responsibility of every great leader?

-Have you ever considered what the No. 1 responsibility of every great leader is?
-Clate Mask, CEO of Keap, has discovered that the No. 1 responsibility he has as the leader of his company is to have and articulate the "Vision” to all those whom he employs.
+Keap CEO, Clate Mask, believes the top responsibility he has as a leader is to have and articulate the "vision” of the company to all his employees.
 He says if we aren’t rolling our eyes when he talks about the vision, then he isn’t talking about it enough.
 This is the biggest and most important responsibility that will help you as a business owner maintain culture in a growing company.
 A successful leader understands why workplace culture is key to business success.

 Why does having a clear vision matter?

 Vision gives you clarity.
 It helps give you You have alignment and harmony with employees and with the work.
-You attract amazing talent to the vision.
+It can attract amazing talent.
 Your vision can inspire and motivate.

-When the vision is clear, it is easier to make decisions within the company.
+When you have a clear vision, it's easier to make decisions within your company.
 Filtering what you do as a business and what you commit to each and every day becomes easier as you consider your vision in the decision process.
-If the decision aligns with the purpose of your vision and your business's values and mission, then you can invest time, resources, management attention to it; if not, then you don’t waste time working on whatever you were considering.
+If a decision aligns with the purpose of your vision and your business's values and mission, then you should invest time, resources, and management attention to it.
+If not, get rid of it.

 If you haven’t articulated your company’s purpose, values, and mission, now is a great time to do the foundational work on this.
 Start with getting clear on your purpose (your “Why), then create values (your “How”), and then your mission (your “What”).

 Here are a few tips to creating this:

 Since this is your “why,” it’s necessary to get clear on this.
 Consider these questions: Why do you devote your life to your cause?
 What impact do you have on the world?